Spin-dependent metastable He ($2^3S$) atom scattering from ferromagnetic surfaces: Potential application to polarized-gas production: Experimental Apparatus

 \subsection{Sample preparation}

 MgO(100) substrates were cleaned by degassing at 873~K under ultrahigh vacuum conditions and then annealing at 873~K for 15 min in an O$_2$ atmosphere.
-This annealing process completely removed carbon contamination, as verified by X-ray photoelectron spectroscopy.
+This annealing process completely removed carbon contamination, as verified by x-ray photoelectron spectroscopy.
 A 22-nm-thick Fe$_3$O$_4$ film was grown on the cleaned MgO(100) substrate at 503~K by evaporating iron in an O$_2$ atmosphere with a deposition rate of 0.02 \AA/s for 180 min.
 Low-energy electron diffraction (LEED) clearly indicated $(\sqrt{2}\times\sqrt{2})R45^\circ$ reconstruction of the Fe$_3$O$_4$ surface, which agreed well with a previous report~\cite{PhysRevB.72.104436}.
-The Fe$_3$O$_4$ film was magnetized along the in-plane easy axis by applying a magnetic field generated by a coil near the sample.
-To prepare H-terminated Fe$_3$O$_4$(100) surfaces, atomic H obtained by dissociating H molecules on a heated tungsten filament was adsorbed on clean Fe$_3$O$_4$(100) films.
-The H-termination was confirmed by observing the LEED pattern reflecting the $(1 \times 1)$ structure~\cite{PhysRevB.81.193402, Pratt_2011}.
-In the experiment on benzene-adsorbed surfaces, the H-terminated Fe$_3$O$_4$ substrate was cooled to 117~K before exposure to purified benzene vapor.
+The Fe$_3$O$_4$ film was magnetized along the in-plane easy axis by a current pulse through a coil.
+To prepare H-terminated Fe$_3$O$_4$(100) surfaces, atomic H obtained by dissociating H$_2$ molecules on a heated tungsten filament was adsorbed on clean Fe$_3$O$_4$(100) films.
+The H-termination was confirmed by observing the LEED pattern reflecting the $(1 \times 1)$ structure~\cite{PhysRevB.81.193402, Pratt_2011} In the experiment on benzene-adsorbed surfaces, the H-terminated Fe$_3$O$_4$ substrate was cooled to 117~K before exposure to purified benzene vapor.
 A clean Cu(100) surface was prepared by repeating 1~keV Ar$^+$ sputtering and annealing at 863~K.